teamplify/teamplify-runner/README.md

 - If you're going to use the built-in SMTP server, consider running Teamplify on a server hosted in a data center or at your office, but not at home.
-Next, please make sure that you've added the IP of Teamplify server to the [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in `address_from` setting in the configuration file;
+Next, please make sure that you've added the IP of your Teamplify server to the [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in `address_from` setting in the configuration file;
 - Some email providers, for example, Google Mail, explicitly reject emails